MQ-FOAR705/Osmond-Chiu---Proof-of-Concept---Implementation/README.md

 # Background:

 This repository contains the Proof of Concept Technology Deployment for FOAR705.
 It will include a software package installer named RBTools for Mac that can be run that downloads and begins the installation process for Zotero and Open Semantic Search.
-The package will also open relevant websites to create accounts, download and provide instructions on how to use those tools and Hypothes.is for data organisation and references.
+The package will also open relevant websites to create accounts, download and provide instructions on how to install those tools and Hypothes.is for data organisation and references.

 # Outline:

-This package utilises and provides instructions for using three tools for research: Zotero, Hypothes.is and Open Semantic Search.
+This package utilises and provides instructions for installing three tools for research: Zotero, Hypothes.is and Open Semantic Search.
 These tools can be used for the organisation of sources and reference management.

 Zotero is an open-source reference management software to manage bibliographic data and related research materials.